cabforum/servercert/docs/Bylaws.md

 CA Applicants should supply the following additional information:

 (6) URL of the current qualifying performance audit report.

+(7) The URL of at least one third party website that includes a certificate issued by the Applicant in the certificate chain.

-(7) Links or references to issued certificates that demonstrate compliance with all applicable certificate, CRL, and OCSP requirements.
+(8) Links or references to issued certificates that demonstrate compliance with all applicable certificate, CRL, and OCSP requirements.

 (c)        An Applicant shall become a Member once the Forum has determined by consensus among the Members during a teleconference or meeting that the Applicant meets all of the requirements of subsection (a) or, upon the request of any Member, by a Ballot among the Members.
 Acceptance by consensus shall be determined or a Ballot of Members shall be held as soon as the Applicant indicates that it has presented all information required under subsection (b) and has responded to all follow-up questions from the Forum and the Member has complied with the requirements of Section 5.5.